tstruct/winterpolate/README.md

 ## License

+Copyright (c) 2026

-See the repository license for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---